JulianKahnert/blog/Content/posts/2026-09-10--code-review-testflight.md

 - Hunk mode
 - Line mode

-You can step up or deeper in the hierarchy by using the left or right arrow key (or 'h' / 'l').
+You can move up or deeper in the hierarchy by using the left or right arrow key (or `h` / `l`).

-Switching files can be done by using the up/down arrows (or 'j' / 'k').
+Switching files can be done using the up/down arrows (or `j` / `k`).

-Depending on the mode, you stage ('SPACE') a file/hunk/line in a local repository.
+Depending on the mode, you stage (`SPACE`) a file, hunk, or line in a local repository.
-Or mark it as viewed in a PR – the same way as you do on GitHub.
+Or mark it as viewed in a PR – the same way you do on GitHub.

-When you have finished the review, just hit 'CMD' + 'ENTER' to commit it locally.
+When you're finished with the review, just hit `CMD` + `ENTER` to commit locally.
-Or approve, reject, or comment on a GitHub PR.
+Or approve/reject/comment a GitHub PR.

-There are several other shortcuts and a handy Xcode integration.
+There are several other shortcuts (see `?`) and a handy Xcode integration.
-You can see every shortcut by pressing '?'.
 Just play with it and try it out. ☺️

 A mockup of the UI can be found [here](/codereview).

+I hope you want to give it a try and test it.
+Every feedback is welcome.
 Where does it help?
 Is there something that could be improved?
 I'd love to hear from you: [CodeReview@juliankahnert.de](mailto:CodeReview@juliankahnert.de)

 *Written by a human 🤓*